-Even though the holiday season has concluded, DC still has can’t-miss things to do this winter.
+Throughout the holiday season and beyond, DC has can’t-miss things to do this winter.

-The nation’s capital is a winter wonderland even after the seasonal holidays have passed.
+The nation’s capital is a winter wonderland, whether you are visiting to celebrate the holidays or staying for a winter escape.
 Read below and plan an excursion in DC.
-You don’t have to wait until spring or summer.

 Go ice skating in DC